[Coronavirus] Anti-mask protesters pose challenge for EU authorities

 Around 10,000 people held similar protests in London the same day, calling the pandemic a government hoax designed to undo democracy.

-And smaller rallies, ranging from fewer than 100 to some 1,000 people, have taken place in Brussels, Dublin, Madrid, Paris, Rome, Rotterdam, and Zurich in the past few weeks.
+And smaller rallies, ranging from fewer than 100 to some 1,000 people, have taken place in Brussels, Dublin, Madrid, Paris, Rome, Rotterdam, and Zurich in recent weeks.

 They are being organised via Facebook groups, such as this Belgian one.